VSSSE/VSS-DOC/SRS.md

 1.
   1.3.1.1Enter a movie title

 The user can enter a movie title into a text field.

 [The requirement description.]

 1.
   1.3.1.2 Search for soundtracks

-The user can press the "Search" button and get a list of soundtracks used in the movie.
+The user can press the "Search" button and get the soundtrack used in the movie.

-1.1.3.1.3 Choose a soundtrack
+1.1.3.1.3 Choose a title

-The user can choose one song from the list of the soundtracks.
+The user can choose one song from the listed soundtrack.

 1. 3.1.4  Look up for similar songs

-The user can get a list of recommendations based on the song chosen.
+After chosing a title, the user gets a list of recommendations based on the song chosen.

 1. 3.1.5 Save recommendations